PhlexPlexico/G5API/README.md

 Currently, very basic CRUD operations, as well as legacy calls that the get5-web api used, as referenced [here](https://github.com/PhlexPlexico/get5-web/blob/development/get5/api.py).
 Right now, this is a very early build to try my hand at using Express as a middleware, and try some JavaScript technologies so that others may create their own front-end applications, with all the difficult back-end stuff being completed.

-This API should be complete enough to do basic operations to the game. **Direct server operations are currently not in place** and these will exist in different routes.
+This API should be complete enough to do basic operations to the game and match creation.

 For the get5_api plugin, there are legacy routes currently put into place located in the `./routes/legacy/` and still point to `/match/` on this app.
 So this could techinically be used as a drop-in replacement for recording stats.

-Server interaction will most likely take place in `/match/:match_id/server/{rcon|start|etc}`.
-These command should probably be logged in the database for audit purposes as well.
+Game server interaction will still take place under the `/matches/:match_id` directive, but the logic can be found under `./matches/matchserver.js`.

 ## What does it NOT do?
-Basically every "advanced" feature the current web panel has, from editing matches while in game, to displaying any of the data.
 This is simply a back-end to get myself used to JavaScript and Node.
 Maybe eventually I will work on a front-end in React or Vue, but it depends on how long I stay motivated with this.
-Right now you should be able to log into Steam, and query the data that is currently existing in your database, as well as make any modifications via POST/PUT/DELETE commands.
+Right now you should be able to log into Steam, and query the data that is currently existing in your database, as well as make any modifications via POST/PUT/DELETE commands, and create matches on a server/setup a game and have it record stats.

 ## Why?
 [Get5-webpanel](https://github.com/phlexplexico/get5-webpanel) is a now out-dated webpanel, with python2.7 being officially EOL.
 Being built all on Flask, with ORM (SQLAlchemy), and Jinja2, its tech spans more than a few years old.
 While it works really well for now, it is becoming increasingly harder to deploy to more modern hardware/software (such as Ubuntu 19) to ensure easy setup.

-The intent will to be provide similar functionality with the use of NodeJS and Express, and this API will take care of session authentication as well, via the use of `passport-steam`, and rcon server commands via `rcon-srcds`, as well as more normalization in the database.
+The intent will to be provide similar functionality with the use of NodeJS and Express, and this API will take care of session authentication as well, via the use of [`passport-steam`](https://github.com/liamcurry/passport-steam), and rcon server commands via [`rcon-srcds`](https://github.com/EnriqCG/rcon-srcds), as well as more normalization in the database.

 ## Building
 In order to build this application, I've opted to use [Yarn](https://yarnpkg.com/lang/en/).